Porirua City Council

+Porirua City Council (abbr.
+PCC; Māori: Te Kaunihera o Porirua) is the territorial authority for the city of Porirua, New Zealand.
+It serves as the city's local government alongside the Greater Wellington Regional Council as the regional council.

+A borough council for the area was initially formed in 1962.
+In 1965, the borough was granted city status.
+Following the 1989 reforms to local government, that city council was dissolved and the current authority was established under the same name.

+The governing body of council has 11 councillors and is chaired by the mayor of Porirua (currently Anita Baker since October 2019).

 History

+Predecessors

 Local government in the Porirua basin began on 1 June 1854 with the Porirua Road Board being declared in the Wellington Provincial Council Gazette.
 Road boards were set up by the provincial governments to develop and maintain local and district roads.

 The first election for the Porirua Road District, held under the District Highways Act 1856, took place on 20 September 1856.
 On 7 November 1864, the Takapu Road District was declared and wardens for the district were elected annually.
 The Wellington Highway District Board (Hutt County) was given control of the district in 1872.

 In 1876, Makara and Porirua ridings were made part of the Karori-Makara Highway Board and elections were conducted.
 Later that year, Porirua was established as one of six ridings making up Hutt County, which in turn was established by the Counties Act 1876 as one of 12 counties which would replace the Wellington Province.
 It elected 2 councillors to the Hutt County Council.

 In 1908, Makara County, an amalgamation of the Porirua riding with the Makara riding and Tawa, was separated from Hutt County.
 The first elections for Makara County were held on 28 January 1908.

 Following the construction of a new business district on the site of the village of Porirua beginning in the 1950s, the autonomous Borough of Porirua was established on 1 September 1962, the day after Makara County was abolished.
 The rest of what had been the Makara County was re-incorporated into Hutt County as the Makara Riding.
 Tawa had already separated from the county to form its own Town Board in 1951.

-Porirua was declared to be a city in 1965 by Governor-general Sir Bernard Fergusson.
+Porirua was declared to be a city on 2 October 1965 by Governor-general Sir Bernard Fergusson, after reaching the population threshold of 20,000.

 On 1 April 1973, the city of Porirua was expanded to include large areas to the north-east and some to the south, transferred from Hutt County, along with Mana Island.
 In 1988, it was further expanded to include the Horokiri riding, which contained most of Whitby and large rural areas, before Hutt County was abolished in the 1989 local government reforms, which transferred to Wellington City most of the southern fringe areas that had been added in 1973 – notably the Takapu Valley and Arohata.